seopbo/nemo-skills-patch/README.md

 ### Setup

-1. Add `gym-nemo-rl: /lustre/fsw/portfolios/coreai/users/terryk/enroot-images/gitlab-master.nvidia.com/terryk/images/nemo-rl:main-2aea5add.squashfs` to your cluster config .yaml file.
+1. Add `gym-nemo-rl: /lustre/fsw/portfolios/coreai/users/terryk/enroot-images/gitlab-master.nvidia.com/terryk/images/nemo-rl:main-2aea5add.squashfs` to your cluster config .yaml file on `dfw` or add `gym-nemo-rl: /lustre/fsw/portfolios/llmservice/users/eminasyan/containers/nemo-rl:main-2aea5add.squashfs` to your cluster config .yaml file on `ord`.
 This is the container used for nemo-rl with nemo-gym integration.

-2. Clone the NeMo-RL repo to your cluster, for now specifically to `/workspace/nemo-rl`:
+2. Clone the NeMo-RL repo to your cluster, in this case specifically to `/workspace/nemo-rl` (this is referenced in `./tests/test_nemo_gym_rl.py`, can be modified if needed):

 ```
 # cd to workspace as defined in your cluster config